sandrew/validates_password_strength/README.md

 ## Warning

 Algorithm implemented for password strength measurement is simple because I have no cryptography skills.
-Your help in enhancing it with pull requests or at least formal algorithm description (so I can implement it) will be hardly appreciated.
+Your help in enhancing it with pull requests or at least formal algorithm description (so I can implement it) will be strongly appreciated.

 ## Installation